 Is there a payment plan?
 Yes, there are two payment plans, one through the Bursar and one for graduate assistants only through the Graduate College.
 You will want to sign up for the plan managed by the Graduate College, which has no additional fees.
-Here is the link to the form: You need to sign up by (date).
+Here is the link to the form: https://grad.arizona.edu/forms/financial-resources/graduate-assistantassociate-deferment-plan-enrollment.
+The priority deadline is August 17, 2018.
+The late enrollment deadline is September 10, 2018.
+The GA deferment payment deadline is November 21, 2018.